Donald Trump Just Lost His Lawyers As New York Investigation Closes In On Him, Report Says

 “We have had a limited representation of the Trump Organization and Donald Trump in tax-related matters.
 For those matters not already concluded, we are transitioning as appropriate to other counsel.”

-According to The Independent, other law firms — including Alston and Bird — have also broken ties with the businessman, corroborating The Wall Street Journal report.
+According to The Independent, other law firms — including Alston and Bird — have also broken ties with the businessman, corroborating The Wall Street Journal’s report.

 “Morgan Lewis joins other firms that have distanced themselves from Mr. Trump in recent days.
 After the Jan.
 6 Capitol riot, Seyfarth Shaw LLP said it had notified the Trump Organization it would no longer represent the company,” the piece read.

-James’ probe is examining the finances of the former U.S. leader’s business.
+James’ probe is examining the finances of Trump’s business.
 Although it is currently a civil inquiry, it could turn criminal if felonies are unearthed.
-According to the real estate mogul’s former personal lawyer, Michael Cohen, James is well prepared to take on the New York businessman.
+According to his former personal lawyer, Michael Cohen, James is well prepared to take on the New York businessman.

 In December, James revealed on Twitter that a judge ruled that the Trump Organization turn over additional documents linked to her investigation.